 European high yield is trading at attractive levels relative both to history and fundamentals.

-Industrial metals have traded broadly flat since being swept along in the January rally and there are no meaningful signs that this will change.
+Continue to trade broadly flat since being swept along in the January rally and there are no meaningful signs that this will change.

 Japanese yen ¥